Federated Automatic Differentiation: Learned Server Optimization - Details

+The implementation which backed our learned server optimization experiments was parameterized by function and Jacobian computations, relying on hand-implementations of a few limited federated AD components to compose these together and compute derivatives of model losses with respect to server optimizer hyperparameters.
+We instantiated these parameterizations with hand-differentiated pairs of functions representing server optimizer updates implemented in TensorFlow.
+The federated portions of our programs could be implemented in terms of existing symbols in TensorFlow-Federated, particularly those defining functions for computing \fedavg and \fedsgd.
+These computations were invoked in parallel, as represented in~\cref{fig:server_hparam_parallel}.

 A subtle point of distinction may be made with respect to what precise relationship exists between the clients which feed the \fedavg computation and those which feed the \fedsgd procedure.
-At least three options come to mind immediately: using identical clients; using clients from the same set (`population'), though using two different samples for each invocation of the two computations; finally, using clients sampled from two entirely different populations.
+At least three options come to mind immediately: using identical clients; using clients sampled from the same set (`population'), though using two different samples for each invocation of the two computations; finally, using clients sampled from two entirely different populations.

-We consider the final two to be more compatible current cross-device federated learning systems, where sampling a fresh batch of clients and asking them for the relatively lightweight computation of a single gradient is significantly cheaper than either requiring persistent client-server connections or increasing the workloads and payloads of individual clients.
-We generally expect any differences between leveraging a fresh sample from the same population and a sample from a completely different population to be artifacts of the task under consideration; for this reason, we focused on sampling clients for gradients from the same population for the purpose of computing gradients.
+We consider the final two to be more compatible with current cross-device FL systems, where sampling a fresh batch of clients and asking them for the relatively lightweight computation of a single gradient is significantly cheaper than either requiring persistent client-server connections or increasing the workloads and payloads of individual clients.
+We generally expect any differences between leveraging a fresh sample from the same population and a sample from a completely different population to be artifacts of the task under consideration; for this reason, we focused on sampling clients for both purposes from a single population.
 Such `gradients from train clients' experiments populate all the figures used here.
-On some tasks, however, notably Shakespeare, leveraging gradients from validation clients demonstrated a remarkable ability to avoid the problem of overfitting to the \emph{training population} which seems to be endemic to federated Shakespeare training.
+On some tasks, however, notably Shakespeare, leveraging gradients from validation clients demonstrated a remarkable ability to avoid the problem of over-fitting to the \emph{training population} which seems to be endemic to federated Shakespeare training.